ameriod/ForestKit/README.md

 1. Install the library into your project.
     * Swift Package Manager:  `.package(url: "https://github.com/ameriod/ForestKit.git", from: "1.0.0")`
-    * Carthage: Comming Soon
+    * Carthage: Coming Soon
-    * Cocoapods: Comming Soon
+    * Cocoapods: Coming Soon

-2. Install any tree instances in the ApplicationDeligate.
+2. Install any tree instances in the ApplicationDelegate.
     * [OSLogDebugTree](Targets/ForestKit/Sources/OSLogDebugTree.swift)
     * [PrintDebugTree](Targets/ForestKit/Sources/PrintDebugTree.swift)
     * Any class that extends from `Tree`

-3. Type type alias `ForestKit.instance` and add a pubic variable of `Forest`  so you do not need to import `ForestKit` or call `Forest.instance` everywhere in the app.
+3. Create typealias `ForestKit.instance` and add a pubic variable of `Forest`  so you do not need to import `ForestKit` or call `Forest.instance` everywhere in the app.

 ```Swift
 public typealias ForestKitLogging = ForestKit
 public let Forest = ForestKitLogging.instance
 ```

-4. Call `Forest` with any of of the logging options.
+4. Call `Forest` with any of the logging options.
     * Calling the functions with the message made from a closure, the string interpolation is only ran if there are trees planted.

 To disable logging just do not plant any trees.
 To remove a tree at run time call `Forest.uproot(tree)` or to remove all trees `Forest.uprootAll()`